 The general partner will manage and operate TC PipeLines.
 Unlike the holders of common stock in a corporation, you will have only limited voting rights on matters affecting our business.
-You will have no right to elect our general partner on an annual or other continuing basis.
-Our general partner may not be removed except by the vote of the holders of at least 66 2/3% of the outstanding units and upon the election of a successor general partner by the vote of the holders of a majority of the outstanding common units and subordinated units, voting as separate classes.
-These required votes would include the votes of units owned by our general partner and its affiliates.
-The ownership of an aggregate of 18.3% (6.0% upon exercise of the underwriters' over-allotment option in full) of the outstanding units and all of the subordinated units by our general partner has the practical effect of making removal of our general partner difficult.
+You will have no right to elect our general partner on an annual or other continuing basis, and our general partner may not be removed except by the vote of the holders of at least 66 2/3% of the outstanding units and upon the election of a successor general partner by the vote of the holders of a majority of the outstanding units.
+The required 66 2/3% would include units owned by our general partner and its affiliates.
+The ownership of an aggregate of 20.2% (8.2% upon exercise of the underwriters' over-allotment option in full) of the outstanding units by our general partner and its affiliates has the practical effect of making removal of our general partner difficult.